graphql/graphql-spec/spec/Section 2 -- Language.md

 Alias : Name :

-By default, the key in the response object will use the field name queried.
-However, you can define a different name by specifying an alias.
+By default a field's response key in the response object will use that field's name.
+However, you can define a different response key by specifying an alias.

-In this example, we can fetch two profile pictures of different sizes and ensure the resulting object will not have duplicate keys:
+In this example, we can fetch two profile pictures of different sizes and ensure the resulting response object will not have duplicate keys:

 ```graphql example
 {